The Growing Case for a New Approach to SF's Parking Problem

 The growing research on the link between available parking and people’s decision to drive is part of the data the SFMTA, Planning Department, and San Francisco County Transportation Authority are considering as they work on legislation that will help shape future development in the city and provide incentives for people to get around without relying on driving alone in a car.

-A study [PDF] published by the national Transportation Research Board analyzed prior research and original data from nine U.S. cities dating back to 1960.
+A study, Effects of Parking Provision on Automobile Use in Cities: Inferring Causality (PDF), published by the national Transportation Research Board analyzed prior research and original data from nine U.S. cities dating back to 1960.
 Providing parking “in cities is a likely cause of increased driving among residents and employees in those places,” the authors concluded.

-Another study [PDF], published in the journal Transport Policy in 2012, reached similar conclusions in analyzing three boroughs in New York City.
+Another study, Death by a thousand curb-cuts: Evidence on the effect of minimumparking requirements on the choice to drive, published in the journal Transport Policy in 2012, reached similar conclusions in analyzing three boroughs in New York City.
 Researchers found “a clear relationship between guaranteed parking at home and a greater propensity to use the automobile for trips made to and from work, even when both work and home are well served by transit.”

 In San Francisco, the early findings are consistent.
-A study [PDF] led by the SFMTA and the Planning Department last year found that “residents, workers, and visitors of residences, offices, and retail sites that do not have access to parking drive less than those who do have access to parking.”
+A study, Transportation Demand Management Parking Analysis (PDF), led by the SFMTA and the Planning Department last year found that “residents, workers, and visitors of residences, offices, and retail sites that do not have access to parking drive less than those who do have access to parking.”

 Providing free parking isn’t actually free.
 The cost of parking spaces is borne by people who shop at that store – even if they can’t afford to own a car – because the cost of parking is baked into the price of shampoo, milk or whatever the store sells.
 Or providing parking comes at the expense of something else, like using the space and investment needed to provide affordable housing in a city with a housing crunch.